Dee66/VectorScan/tools/vectorscan/README.md

 Exit codes:
 - 0: PASS (no violations)
+- 2: Input file not found or invalid JSON
 - 3: FAIL (one or more violations)
-- 2: Input file not found or invalid JSON
+- 4: Policy pack load error (missing/corrupted bundled policies)
-- 4: Terraform module tests failed (when `--terraform-tests` is enabled)
+- 5: Terraform module tests failed (when `--terraform-tests` is enabled)
-- 5: Terraform automation error (unable to resolve required Terraform CLI)
+- 6: Terraform automation error (auto-download or CLI execution failure)

 ## Notes
 - This CLI inspects the Terraform plan JSON directly without OPA.
 It focuses on the two free checks for speed and simplicity.
 - For comprehensive checks (network isolation, scaling caps, IAM drift lock enforcement, etc.), run the full PaC Shield (OPA/Rego).
+- Air-gapped workflows can export `VSCAN_OFFLINE=1` to disable lead capture, telemetry helpers, Terraform auto-downloads, and StatsD/HTTP touches without changing the CLI output.
+You can also leave telemetry enabled but silence StatsD specifically via `scripts/telemetry_consumer.py --disable-statsd`, `VSCAN_DISABLE_STATSD=1`, or force-enable emission with `VSCAN_ENABLE_STATSD=1` in shared CI environments.

 ### Terraform Version Automation
 - Passing `--terraform-tests` (or setting `VSCAN_TERRAFORM_TESTS=1`) makes VectorScan detect the local Terraform CLI, download v1.13.5 into `tools/vectorscan/.terraform-bin/` when necessary, and run `terraform test` using the modern harness.